Here are the three official USDA grocery spending plans, and let’s see if they even make sense for your family.

 You pay the cashier, load up, get inside your car, and look at your receipt total.
 Not good!
 But is it that bad?
 You wonder, “How much should I be spending on groceries?”

 Do you know the answer?
 Yes, you have a budget, but why did you pick that number for your grocery budget?
 Was it just an amount that looked decent and made your budget totals work, so you went with it?
 Ha, ha, me too!

 You could be overspending (boo!), or you could be totally underspending (ya!).
 Let’s dig into what the experts say about how much you should be spending on groceries.

 This post may contain affiliate links.
 If you make a purchase, I may make a commission at no cost to you.
 Please read my full disclosure for more info

-- Here are the four official grocery spending plans, and if they even make sense for your family.
+- Here are the three official USDA grocery spending plans, and let’s see if they even make sense for your family.

 - Factors that influence how much you spend on groceries

 - Are organic groceries a lot more expensive?

 The USDA Food Plan: The Cost of Food at Home

 We’re getting as official as we can to get the info we need, the USDA.
 Every month they update this chart (see below for image) on the recommended food budget for American families.
 This doesn’t specify what portion of this budget is for groceries for the home or dining out at restaurants or fast food.